AIM-AHEAD Program for Artificial Intelligence Readiness (PAIR)

 - Letters of Support (minimum one required): Letter(s) of support from the school or institution leadership (such as deans, provosts, or vice presidents for research) should spell out commitment to the project and outline resources that will be made available to the project’s leader, including protected time for the faculty and staff to participate in this program.
 These letters should also detail how the proposed program fits into the institution’s overall plan for better serving the community and advancing the cause of health equity.

 - Sub-recipient Commitment Form (6pages): A completed Sub-recipient Commitment Form, signed by the organization’s authorized official, along with any applicable documents referenced therein.
+(To address the concerns regarding the submission of the sub-recipient commitment form, we have decided to extend the deadline for submitting the sub-recipient commitment form.
+The new deadline for submission is July 31, 2023.)

 Submission using AIM-AHEAD Connect and InfoReady platform